Network Change Plan Report

 |---|---|---|

-Missing title, service, or scope marks the gate Blocked. |
+| Scope and impact | Title, affected service, and scope are present. | Missing title, service, or scope marks the gate Blocked. |

-| Rollback and access | Rollback lines, abort criteria, verified out-of-band access, and complete backup state are present. | Scheduled backup or missing out-of-band access marks Review; missing rollback, abort criteria, or backup state marks Blocked. |
+| Rollback and access | Rollback steps, abort criteria, verified out-of-band access, and complete backup state are present. | Scheduled backup or missing out-of-band access can mark Review; missing rollback, abort criteria, or backup state marks Blocked. |

-| Peer review | Peer review is Complete. |
+| Peer review | Peer review is complete. | Scheduled review marks Review; missing review marks Blocked. |

-| Lab or staging evidence | Lab or staging validation is Complete. |
+| Lab or staging evidence | Lab or staging validation is complete. | Scheduled validation marks Review; missing validation marks Blocked. |

-| Implementation run order | At least one implementation step is present and planned run time is positive. | No implementation steps or non-positive run time blocks the generated plan. |
+| Implementation run order | At least one implementation step is present. | No implementation step blocks the gate; a non-positive run time is caught by plan completeness. |

 | Validation and monitoring | At least one validation check is present and monitoring coverage is complete. | Scheduled monitoring marks Review; missing validation or monitoring marks Blocked. |